Easy Crock Pot Mexican Chicken

 Mexican Traditional Foods

-When we think of the traditional Mexican foods, most of us think of tacos, salsa, and jalapeno peppers.
-Although these are very Mexican in nature, often fast food restaurants trying to imitate the culture have strayed far away from the true nature of a Mexican dish.
+When we think of traditional Mexican foods, most of us think of tacos, salsa, and jalapeno peppers.
+Although these are very Mexican, often fast food restaurants trying to imitate the culture have strayed far away from the true nature of a Mexican dish.

-Asia has rice, Europe has flour, Central America has corn, which is why one of their staples has become the tortilla.
+Asia has rice, Europe has flour, Central America has corn, so one of their staples has become the tortilla.
 Corn is believed to have originally come from Mexico, and Mexico is still the leading producer of corn today.
-This vegetable has spread across the world and assimilated into many other cultures, from making sugar to feeding our cattle.
+This vegetable has spread worldwide and assimilated into many other cultures, from making sugar to feeding our cattle.

-Second to corn, tomatoes are also native to Mexico.
-For this reason, salsa has become a common Mexican appetizer.
-Salsa basically means a conglomeration of food, which is why there are so many variants of the dish.
+Second, to corn, tomatoes are also native to Mexico.
+For this reason, salsa has become a typical Mexican appetizer.
+Salsa means a conglomeration of food, so there are so many variants of the dish.

-Although today, we will put beef and chicken in our tacos, in early Aztec times, they usually ate turkey, dog, deer, rabbit, or fish.
-This changed once Spain arrived.
-Now, beef is used frequently in the northern parts of Mexico, whereas chicken is primarily used in the southern part of the country.
+Although we will put beef and chicken in our tacos today, in early Aztec times, they usually ate turkey, dog, deer, rabbit, or fish, which changed once Spain arrived.
+Nowadays, northern parts of Mexico mainly put beef in their tacos, while the southern part mostly eats chicken in theirs.

-Want to make this dish more true to its heritage?
+Want to make this dish more faithful to its heritage?

 - Add one of Mexico's most famous fruits, the jalapeno pepper!

-- Chicken was not a typical mexican food until much more recently; replace it with turkey and the dish has become more pure to the Mexican culture.
+- The chicken was not a typical Mexican food until recently; replaced with turkey, and the dish has become purer to the Mexican culture.

 - Replace the rice with a tortilla.
-Rice did not become popular in Central America until after the Spanish landed there in the 16th century.
-Tortilla's have been used for much longer.
+Rice did not become popular in Central America until after the Spanish landed there in the 16th century, whereas before rice became popular, they ate tortillas.

 - Have chocolate for dessert.
-The cocoa bean originated in Mexico, which was a valued food for the Aztecs.
+The cocoa bean originated in Mexico, a valued food for the Aztecs.